mlzxy/gliding/doc/Documentation.md

 - __IMPORTANT:__ all handler function must have one argument, and the first argument must be $scope!
 - the fourth argument is optional, the options would pass to all the services' callback, so in this way control the behavior of the service.

-## Dependency

-__Gliding__ use packages:

-- "cli-color": for printing
-- "formidable": in the example code
-- "mime": for the static server
-- "router": for routing
-- "swig": for templating
-- "walk": for easy read file.

 <br>
 <br>